Wilbur Smith: Death

 Smith died unexpectedly on 13 November 2021 at his Cape Town home; he was 88.
 His website announced that "He leaves behind him a treasure-trove of novels, as well as completed and yet to be published co-authored books and outlines for future stories."

-Courtney series
+Series

-The Courtney series is divided into three parts, each of which follows a particular era of the Courtney family.
+Courtney

-In chronological order, the parts are Third Sequence, First Sequence, then Second Sequence.
+The Courtney series used to be divided into three parts; however, it can now be split into five parts, each of which follows a particular era of the Courtney family.

-However, this is a slight generalisation, so in fact the book sequence is as follows, with publication dates in parentheses:
+In chronological order it goes the Third, First, Fourth, Fifth then the Second Sequence.
+However, this is a slight generalization, so in fact the book sequence is as follows, with publication dates in parentheses: